 We’ve spoken and emailed with many people through our free travel rewards coaching program and so many are astounded when they hear the deals you can get by using British Airways Avios points on actual American Airlines flights.
-The same holds true for Alaska Airlines flights and US Airways flights after 3/31/2014 but for simplicity we’ll focus on American Airlines flights in this article.
+The same holds true for Alaska Airlines flights, which has a huge network in the western part of the US, but for simplicity we’ll focus on American Airlines flights in this article.

-So you are actually flying on American Airlines planes and the only thing related to British Airways at all was how you booked the ticket.
+So you are actually flying on American Airlines or Alaska Airlines planes and the only thing related to British Airways at all was how you booked the ticket.

 Two great things about this concept:

-- British Airways points are available through the British Airways Visa Signature credit card, transfers from Chase Ultimate Rewards (Chase Sapphire Preferred, Chase Ink Bold and Chase Ink Plus all award UR points that you transfer to British Airways), and transfers from Amex Membership Rewards points.
+- British Airways points are available through the British Airways Visa Signature® Card, transfers from Chase Ultimate Rewards and transfers from Amex Membership Rewards points.